Roméo et Juliette (musical)

 Roméo et Juliette: de la Haine à l'Amour is a French musical based on William Shakespeare's play Romeo and Juliet, with music and lyrics by Gérard Presgurvic.
 It premiered in Paris on January 19, 2001.
 The production was directed and choreographed by Redha, with costumes designed by Dominique Borg and sets by Petrika Ionesco.
 The producers were Gérard Louvin, GLEM, and Universal Music.
-Since then, the musical has been performed in Verona, Rome, Canada, Antwerp, London, Amsterdam, Budapest, Szeged, Moscow, Vienna, Bucharest, Seoul, Pusan (South Korea), Taipei, Monterrey, Japan, Hong Kong, Shanghai and Portugal and has been translated into several languages, including Dutch, Italian, Hungarian, Russian, English, German, Spanish, Romanian, Japanese, Korean, Portuguese, and Slovak.
+Since then, the musical has been performed in Verona, Rome, Canada, Antwerp, London, Amsterdam, Budapest, Szeged, Moscow, Vienna, Bucharest, Seoul, Pusan (South Korea), Taipei, Monterrey, Japan, Hong Kong, Shanghai, Portugal and Beijing, and has been translated into several languages, including Dutch, Italian, Hungarian, Russian, English, German, Spanish, Romanian, Japanese, Korean, Portuguese, and Slovak.

 Plot

 Differences from Shakespeare's plot include that the nature of the lovers' deaths is different, depending on the production.
-New characters such as Death (French, Belgian, Japanese, Netherlands, and Moscow productions only) and the Poet (French production only) appear for dramatic effect.
+New characters such as Death (French, Belgian, Japanese, Netherlands, Moscow and Chinese productions only) and the Poet (French production only) appear for dramatic effect.
 Lady Capulet has a greatly increased role and in the case of the Hungarian version, has an affair with her servant.
 The role of Tybalt has changed slightly from being purely dark to a more pitiful character because of his growing up with the hate and a dark childhood, as well as an unrequited attraction to Juliet.